 To help to decide whether your dog may require training or behaviour modification below is a guide of the most common concerns.
 If you wish to discuss further then please contact me through the contact page and we can decide the best way to move forward for you and your dog.

-- Basic lead walking *this issue can sometimes be linked to an underlying anxiety problem
+- Basic lead walking *lead pulling can be linked with other behaviour issues

 - General obedience commands

 - Jumping up

 - Focus and impulse control